lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Freezer

 - Cannot be drafted the day after it is drafted.
-- Has a thermometer display when in it, likely have to raise temperature enough to unthaw items to make them accessible
-- How?
-Probably the boiler room or furnace? (more likely boiler since via the Laboratory we already know that the boiler room can have output directed to other rooms somehow)
-- Temperature looks like it needs to be indicating at least in the neighborhood of 17-18 C to "fully" thaw.
+- Furnace 2 spaces away (1 space in between) is sufficient to thaw the freezer
+- Seems likely that a room with a lit fireplace adjacent may also thaw the freezer
 - Note regarding temperature found in lab indicates that thawing does not affect the contents of the cooler.
-- Cooler contains a frozen special key and a frozen document
+- Cooler contains a frozen prism key and a frozen document
-- Furnace being nearby will thaw the freezer
+- Can thaw your accounts at a Furnace or a Sauna (maybe fireplaces too?)

 ### Library